oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 term `Capabilities.UpdateRestrictions` (nested property `Upsertable` with value `true`) defined in [OData-VocCap](#ODataVocCap).

+For key properties whose value is provided in the request URL any values provided in the request body must be ignored.

-Key and other non-updatable properties, as well as dependent properties that are not tied to key properties of the principal entity, MUST be ignored by the service in processing the Upsert request.
+Values for other non-updatable properties, as well as dependent properties that are not tied to key properties of the principal entity, MUST be ignored by the service in processing the Upsert request.